najmussakib/langraph-agents/README.md

 # LangGraph Agents
-A series of notebooks containing implementations of various types of LLM Agents
+A series of notebooks containing implementations of various types of LLM Agents and related concepts.

 `01_langgraph_agents.ipynb`